 - Remove the chicken from the pot and allow it to cool for 15 minutes.

-- Chop the chicken into very small chunks then add it to the broth.
+- Chop the chicken into very small chunks then add it back to the broth.

-- Add the evaporated milk, sauteed onions and bouillon.
+- Add the onions, evaporated milk, butter, and bouillon to the pot.

 - Serve with saltines.